BlockDevsUnited/l-earn/Lessons/English/L_EARN/CryptoCurrencies/Polkadot/LCP1:Intro_To_Polkadot.md

 ### DOT, The polkadot currency

 DOT is the native cryptocurrency of the Polkadot Network.
 DOT is used for payments, paying transaction fees, governance.
-DOT is also used to compensate the Relay Chain validators, and as a general currency.
+DOT is also used to compensate the relay chain validators, and as a general currency.

 #### DOT Characteristics

-DOT Holders have governance rights in the Polkadot Network.
+DOT holders have governance rights in the Polkadot network.
 Holders can help determine network rates, vote on proposed network updates and allow parachains to be deployed or deleted.

 DOT can be used to bid on parachain slots, and secure a place for your parachain.